 It’s best to cut and slice them for an even cook.
 You should also make sure you cut them in a size that your grill can handle.

 They shouldn’t be too big that they can’t be cooked well but not too small either.
 This is because they may fall through the grill grates.
+This mistake often happens when you grill fuits.

 What to Do